 - Pricing: You can expect residential proxies to cost more, because they use the IP addresses of genuine Internet users.

-- Security: Datacenter proxies have a higher risk of being identified by websites and blacklisted.
+- Security: Datacenter proxies have a higher risk of identification by websites and blacklisted.
 Because residential proxies belong to actual Internet users, they are a lot more secure.

 - Speed: Datacenter proxies have the advantage in this category, as they offer very high speeds.
-This is because they are hosted on powerful servers with fast connections.
+This is because the hosts have powerful servers with fast connections.

-- Availability: Datacenters create proxies in bulk; therefore, they are more plentiful compared to residential proxies.
+- Availability: Datacenters create proxies in bulk, in greater numbers than residential proxies.

 - Reliability: Residential proxies are genuine ISP-provided IP addresses, so it is extremely difficult for websites to detect them.
 As a result, they are more reliable than datacenter proxies in protecting security and bypassing geo-restrictions.